-To answer these questions, we need to learn to differentiate between the subconscious vs. the unconscious.
+To answer these questions, you need to learn to differentiate between the subconscious vs. the unconscious.
 They may have similar names, but they’re actually quite different.

-Here’s how the unconscious and subconscious operate, how to tell them apart, and which holds more power over your thoughts and actions.
+Understanding how the unconscious and subconscious operate will allow you to see which holds more power over your thoughts and actions.

 What Is the Difference Between the Subconscious Mind and the Unconscious Mind?